 In addition to the constant intensity, $V_m$ in Eq.~(\ref{eq:repeated2}) also indicates a constant phase on each sublattice of the reservoir [see Fig.~\ref{fig:CI}(a)].
 The phase of this zero mode in the two systems, on the other hand, winds linearly with the lattice position.
 This property is distinct from the underlying edge states of the two Hermitian SSH chains in systems 1 and 2, where the phase of these zero modes is undefined on one sublattice where their amplitude vanishes.
 Physically, this winding phase, similar to a traveling wave, indicates that energy flows continuously from the reservoir to the outer edges of the two systems [see our discussion of Fig.~\ref{fig:CI}(b) below].

 The unique phase profile in the reservoir provides a physical understanding of the required loss in the two systems.
 Due to the zero mode property $E=0$, each lattice site has balanced energy input and output, consisting of on-site energy gain or loss and energy flux from one site to another.
 More specifically, the lattice Hamiltonian leads to \be \frac{d|\Psi_n|^2}{dt} = 2\im{V_n} |\Psi_n|^2 + J_{n,n+1} + J_{n,n-1}. \ee The first term on the right is the on-site gain (loss) when $\im{V_n}$ is positive (negative).
-The other two terms are the energy fluxes from sites $n\pm1$ to site $n$ \cite{flux,Ge_PRB2023a}, defined by \be J_{n,n\pm1}=it\Psi_{n\pm1}^*\Psi_n + c.c. \ee Below we first consider an internal site $n$ in the reservoir away from the two systems.
+The other two terms are the energy fluxes from sites $n\pm1$ to site $n$ \cite{flux,Ge_PRB2023a}, defined by \be J_{n,n\pm1}=it\Psi_{n\pm1}^*\Psi_n + c.c. \ee These energy fluxes are defined similarly to the probability current in quantum mechanics.
+Besides the wave-energy flow, whether they also indicate mass transfers depends on the particle or quasi-particle described by the wave function.

+Below we first consider an internal site $n$ in the reservoir away from the two systems.